dkarthe/webjeda-blog/_posts/2016-01-05-how-I-created-webjeda-blog.md

 A minimalistic WordPress theme would have done the job, but I wanted something that can load faster.
 Jekyll - a static site generator - is a lot faster and very secure.
 But Jekyll themes are very limited.
 You cannot actually get the exact design you want like you get in WordPress.

-Then I came across this theme called [Emerald](http://www.jacoporabolini.com/emerald/).
+Then I came across this Jekyll theme called [Emerald](http://www.jacoporabolini.com/emerald/).
 It felt perfect for my blog.
-I will show you how I implemented the theme.
-Once you successfully implement this theme, please consider donating something to the creator of this theme.
+I will show you how I implemented this theme.
+Once you successfully implement this Jekyll theme, please consider donating something to the creator.

 ##Find a theme that suits your requirement

 A theme is important for a good looking blog.
-Otherwise you can go with the [basic Jekyll theme](http://www.jekyllnow.com/){:rel='nofollow'}.
+Otherwise you can go with the [basic Jekyll theme](http://www.jekyllnow.com/){:rel='nofollow'} form minimal design.
 But if you are looking for certain layout then you should checkout [Jekyll Themes](http://jekyllthemes.org/){:rel='nofollow'}.
-You see a lot of themes here but what I suggest is to go with these
+You see a lot of themes here but what I suggest is to go with these Jekyll themes

 1. [Hyde](http://hyde.getpoole.com/){:rel='nofollow'}